 Through the spiritual program in each local and state court, Catholic Daughters help members to nourish and develop relationships with God.
 Out of those developing relationships comes the realization of God's love and everlasting mercy, and because of that realization, the desire to serve Him by serving His people grows.
 Service, then, becomes the way to witness faith and share God's love with a hurting world.
 Because of His guidance and support, we can serve with joy and faithfulness.

 In the area of Spiritual Enhancement members participate together in prayer, days of retreat and reflection and Catholic liturgies together.
 Through their rich legacy of ceremonials, Catholic Daughters cherish and pray for their members both living and deceased.
-Spiritual Enhancement has been chosen as a focus area by the 2019 - 2021 state court, with specific goals defined at the state and local levels.
-2019 - 2021 Texas Goals for Courts

 The promise of tomorrow lives in the youth of today for they will be the leaders, the citizens, and the church of tomorrow.
 It is the mission of the JCDA/Youth Program to nurture personal and spiritual growth, to promote service to others, and to foster an awareness and appreciation of diversity through a variety of suggested activities and experiences.
 CDA youth programs support the parish youth programs and scholarships.